2026 · 05 · 02 · Sat

 Pricing clarity and reliability fixes

-A few updates are about the basics: predictable pricing and making sure key capabilities work as expected.
+A few updates cover the basics: predictable pricing and reliability.

 Grok introduces SuperGrok Lite at $10/month